Kezzryn/Advent-of-Code/2015/README.md

 ### Day 1 - Not Quite Lisp
 - **Problem:** Track location based on inputs.
 - **Solution:** Loop through the string incrementing and decrementing a counter.
+- **Feb 25, 2022:** I learned that you can put a lambda expression in `Sum()`.

 ### Day 2 - I Was Told There Would Be No Math
 - **Problem:** Find the volume, area, perimeter and smallest side calculations on a rectangular box.
 - **Solution:** Abuse of anonymous arrays and LINQ syntax to calculate the smallest sides of things.
 Honestly, I was surprised I was allowed to define an anonymous array like that.
 Learning is fun. :)
+- **Feb 25, 2022:** More learning.
+After the changes in Day 1, I reworked the helper functions and removed the loop to collapse the program down to a pair of LINQ statements.

 ### Day 3 - Perfectly Spherical Houses in a Vacuum
 - **Problem:** Trace all visited locations.